daviddelsol1998/ITM300-Automation/README.md

 # ITM 300 - Cloud Foundations Automation Scripts

 This repository contains automation scripts designed to enhance the teaching experience for ITM 300 - Cloud Foundations.
-The main script helps instructors quickly generate a student list in the format required for AWS Academy onboarding.
+The `generate_student_list.py` script helps instructors quickly generate a student list in the format required for AWS Academy onboarding.

 ---